LOWEST PRICE GUARANTEE

 Dive experience: Since Princess Haleema has 3 instructor/guides onboard certified divers of any experience level are welcome to join these safaris.
 However, for the Deep South trips you must be Advanced Open Water certified.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental (per week - regs/BCD/wetsiut: US$ 188, dive computer: US$ 38, mask and fins: US$ 27 - all +12% GST, +10% S/C). diving insurance, service charge (i.e. tips US$ 96 per week).
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental (per week - regs/BCD/wetsiut: US$ 187, dive computer: US$ 37, mask and fins: US$ 27 - all +16% GST, +10% S/C). diving insurance, service charge (i.e. tips US$ 96 per week), fuel surcharge charge (US$ 75 per week, paid in advance), Fuvahmulah port fee (where applicable: US$ 25 per night).
 Unless otherwise stated, all listed items need to be paid on arrival (cash only - EUR or USD).

-Optional extras: Alcoholic drinks, soft drinks, 28% nitrox fills for enriched air certified divers (US$ 75 per week), extra dives (US$ 38, max.
+Optional extras: Alcoholic drinks, soft drinks, 28% nitrox fills for enriched air certified divers (US$ 75 per week), extra dives (US$ 37, max.
 3 per week), torch (US$ 14 per dive), Island entry fees.
-All price will be subject to +12% GST and +10% S/C. Rates for a third person sharing a cabin available for adults and children.
-Unless otherwise stated, all the listed items need to be paid on arrival.
+All prices will be subject to +16% GST and +10% S/C. Unless otherwise stated, all the listed items need to be paid on arrival.

 If you arrive early and do not want to wait, you can drop your luggage at the airport and visit Male City or Hulhumale and get back to the airport around 11 am.
 If you stay in a hotel in the Maldives the night before the cruise, we recommend asking your hotel to drop you to the airport by 10:30 am near Burger King where one of the boat staff will meet you.
 Please let us know which hotel are you staying at so that we can also contact the hotel to ensure your transfer is on time.